polysyllabic/chaos/README.md

 - Criss-Cross Joysticks: Vertical and horizontal axes of both joysticks are swapped
 - Controller Drift: Add controller drift to the left joystick

-Streamers can now choose to allow chat to acquire "redemption" credits that entitle the person with that credit to apply a modifier of their choosing.
+Streamers can now choose to allow chat to acquire credits that entitle the person with a credit to apply a modifier of their choosing.
 The modifier is applied outside of the normal voting and occurs immediately (or after a cooldown period that can be configured).
 This allows a member of chat to apply the most chaotic modifier at a strategic time, rather than being subjected to the vagaries of the voting process.

 Credits can be acquired by any of the following means, which the streamer can enable and configure
 individually: